 This group was started by Cale Byers.
-I'm a former student, so I'm not actively involved but would like to start back up.
+I'm a senior at Linfield but took a gap year, and a gap semester, so I'm not actively involved but would like to start back up.
 I'm also looking for someone else to take on leadership.
 It's up to you to create and decide how things work.
 If someone wants to run the photo club, get in touch, and you can control this folder.
 In the meantime, here are some resources left over from the previous site.

 Warning!
 Never develop your analog film at Walgreen's or other labs that throw away negatives.
 Always ask if you get your film back, because some labs give you a CD instead of your film.

 Links to Explore